iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

   </div>
 </div>

-One could argue that in the presence of multiple objects from distinct classes, the dominant should be labeled.
-This image shows it is often not clear what the dominant object is.
+One could argue that in the presence of multiple objects from distinct classes, the dominant should be labeled, but here and elsewhere, it is not clear what the dominant object is.

 As with the *"canoe"* and *"paddle"* classes in the [section about domain shift](#distribution-shift-between-training-and-validation-sets), some objects naturally appear together in photos.
 In everyday usage, desktop computers are accompanied by a computer keyboard and a monitor (all of which are ImageNet-1k classes).
-The difference between a monitor and a screen, yet another set of questionable ImageNet-1k classes, is an interesting question in its own right.
+The difference between a monitor and a screen, another pair of questionable ImageNet-1k classes, is an issue in its own right.
 Additionally, desktop computers are generally placed on desks (also a class), so these two objects often appear together in images.
-Many such cases of multilabel issues stemming from frequently co-occurring classes exist.
+Many cases of multilabel image issues stemming from frequently co-occurring classes exist.

-After careful examination, the issue runs deeper, and the authors' claim that there is no overlap and no parent-child relationship between classes appears to be incorrect.
+The issue runs deeper, and the authors' claim that there is no overlap and no parent-child relationship between classes appears to be incorrect.
-Consider the example of a spacebar and a computer keyboard.
-The space bar may not always be part of a computer keyboard, but most keyboards do have a space bar.
+Consider the example of a "spacebar" and a "computer keyboard".
+The "space bar" may not always be part of a "computer keyboard", but most "keyboards" do have a "space bar".

-Let us look at another example to further explore the topic.
+Let us look at another example.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); row-gap: 15px; column-gap: 35px; justify-items: center;">
     <div style="text-align: center;">